ast-hugger/fabulae/text/pressurised.md

 Holmes began to pace again, his energy quickening.

 'These observations struck me as profoundly important.
 For when I examined the study door—the door that was locked from within, that had to be broken down to reach the body—I discovered something most instructive.
 The mechanism was stiff with disuse.
-The bolt, when I tested it, moved with the reluctance of metal that has not stirred in a decade.
-A locked door is readily taken as evidence that no intruder could have entered or departed, yet a skillful criminal may manipulate a lock from the outside easily enough.
-But a door whose bolt lay dormant for years before the evening of the crime—that tells me something far more interesting.
-The lock, it appeared, was used that evening with the sole purpose of supporting the story of a locked room.'
+The bolt, when I tested it, moved with the reluctance of metal that has not stirred in a decade.'

+Holmes smiled, 'Also, people entertain the most curious notions about breaking down doors.
+They imagine it's all quite straightforward—a vigorous charge, a determined shoulder, and the thing surrenders like a stage property.
+Nothing could be further from the truth!'

+Holmes cast an amused glance at the constable before continuing.

+'I've witnessed policemen of considerable bulk make perfect exhibitions of themselves attempting such feats.
+And Mr. Fairweather—well, Mr. Fairweather could scarcely be described as a robust specimen.
+And yet down came the door!
+Most accommodating of it.
+Until, that is, I examined the frame with proper attention.
+The lock plate, you see, appeared so worn that the whole performance of breaking it down would be considerably less challenging than the original locksmith had ever intended.'

+'Now consider—a door is conveniently easy to break down thanks to its lock plate worn to fragility, and yet the lock matching it had not been used in decades.
+The worn plate, it appears, was not original.
+It was replaced, and the door was locked that evening with the sole purpose of easily breaking it down and creating the story of a locked room.'

 A sharp intake of breath from somewhere in the assembly.